Joker actors ranked: who is the best Joker?

-- With a new Joker often comes a new Batman, so check our ranking of the best Batman actors to have your say

-Best Joker actors

-To many, Heath Ledger will always be the ultimate Joker.
-As the main villain of the second, and ultimately most critically acclaimed, part of Christopher Nolan’s trilogy, Ledger’s Joker was nothing like those who came before him.
-Ledger’s influence of graphic novels, Batman: The Killing Joke and Arkham Asylum: A Serious House on Serious Earth, punk rock and Anthony Burgess’ The Clockwork Orange made his Joker unique.

-The world is yet to see Joaquin Phoenix in full swing, but he’s wowed us all in the trailers of the new movie, and won critical acclaim across the board for his version of the Joker, topping it all with a Best Actor Oscar for is role.
-Todd Phillips’ film recently received an eight minute long standing ovation at the Venice Film Festival, with most of the clapping aimed at Phoenix, and it's become a huge, divisive success.
-Don’t go expecting a true comic-book version of the Joker, however The movie focuses instead on a story away from the official canon.
+With a new Joker often comes a new Batman, so check our ranking of the best Batman actors to have your say > > Best Joker actors > > To many, Heath Ledger will always be the ultimate Joker.
+As the main villain of the second, and ultimately most > critically acclaimed, part of Christopher Nolan’s trilogy, Ledger’s Joker was nothing like those who came before him. > Ledger’s influence of graphic novels, Batman: The Killing Joke and Arkham Asylum: A Serious House on Serious Earth, punk > rock and Anthony Burgess’ The Clockwork Orange made his Joker unique. > > Joaquin Phoenix has won critical acclaim across the board for his version of the Joker, topping it all with a Best Actor > Oscar for is role.
+Todd Phillips’ film received an eight minute long standing ovation at the Venice Film Festival, with > most of the clapping aimed at Phoenix, and it's become a huge, divisive success.
+Don’t go expecting a true comic-book > version of the Joker, however The movie focuses instead on a story away from the official canon.